Florida State Road 429: Section B

-On May 25, 2011, the Florida Department of Transportation and CFX announced that they have partnered to jointly explore the construction of the Wekiva Parkway extension.
-The proposed route will extend through Orange, Lake, and Seminole Counties and is estimated to cost $1.8 billion.
-Officials hope to break ground in 2012, with completion by 2021.
+On May 25, 2011, the Florida Department of Transportation and CFX announced that they were partnering to jointly explore the construction of the Wekiva Parkway extension.
+The proposed route would extend through Orange, Lake, and Seminole Counties and was estimated to cost $1.8 billion.
+Officials hoped to break ground in 2012, with completion by 2021.

 On January 20, 2016, the first stub section from CR 435 (Mount Plymouth Road) near Haas Road in Orange County to SR 46 east of Camp Challenge Road in Lake County opened to traffic and it is the first all-electronic toll road in Central Florida.

 On July 27, 2017, the Wekiva Parkway's mainline was extended from the US 441 connector road to a new northern terminus at Kelly Park Road.

 On March 31, 2018, the Wekiva Parkway's mainline was extended from Kelly Park Road to a new northern terminus at SR 46.
 Along with this, a 3.36 mi spur known as SR 453 connecting the Wekiva Parkway with SR 46 near Sorrento was opened in conjunction with the extension.
 This was the final section of the CFX's Section 2 of the road, and the final section of the CFX's section altogether.
-The final 12 mi section of the Wekiva Parkway between SR 46 and I-4 is under construction and is planned to open in 2023.
-This section will be constructed and maintained by FDOT.
+The final 12 mi section of the Wekiva Parkway between SR 46 and I-4 was constructed and is maintained by FDOT.

 On May 16, 2022, a 6 mi section of the Wekiva Parkway between SR 46 near Mount Plymouth to SR 46 just west of Longwood Markham Road in Seminole County opened to traffic.
 This was the longest section of FDOT's section of the highway to open and includes several wildlife crossing bridges.

 On August 1, 2022, the northbound lanes of a 2 mi section of the Wekiva Parkway between SR 46 just west of Longwood Markham Road and SR 46 just west of Orange Boulevard in Seminole County opened to traffic, while the southbound lanes opened to traffic on August 15, 2022.

 On October 21, 2022, the ramp from westbound I-4 to southbound SR 429, along with the section of the southbound lanes to SR 46 opened to traffic.
 This section is 1.75 mi in length.

+On January 26, 2024, the final segment of the Wekiva Parkway at SR 46 just west of Orange Boulevard in Seminole County to I-4 in Sanford opened to traffic, thus officially completing the entirety of SR 429 and by extension the greater beltway around Greater Orlando, comprising SR 429 along with SR 417.